kulvind3r/GamingGaiden/Readme.md

 - Game Cartridge Icon from [FreePik on Flaticon](https://www.flaticon.com/free-icons/game-cartridge)
 - Cute [Ninja Vector by Catalyststuff on Freepik](https://www.freepik.com/free-vector/cute-ninja-gaming-cartoon-vector-icon-illustration-people-technology-icon-concept-isolated-flat_42903434.htm)

-### Contributing / Raising Issues
+### Raising Bugs

 ***Read the included manual first before raising issues.
 You might be able to solve it without needing help.***

-No new features / enhancements are planned.
-It is feature complete for what it needs to do.
-Simplicity is a design choice to ensure bugs remain low.
-Goal is to do one job and one job alone while being rock solid.
-New feature requests / contributions may not be accepted or entertained.
+As a single dev, i have tested the application to best of my ability before making it public.
+However a large number of users is the first rigrous QA process the application is going to get.
+Bugs that i missed are bound to be found so kindly be patient.
 Bug reports in current feature set are welcome.
-Fixes will be done / accepted only if the issue is considered valid for current feature set application has.
+Please share.

+I will try my best to fix bugs that are valid for the current set of features.
+If a bug report looks more like a new feature being requested instead of something broken in existing features.
+I may chose not to work on that.
+I believe the application is feature complete for what it is trying to do and i don't plan to add any additional features for most part.

 I would much rather actually play games than keep on developing this.